Conversations in the cab: A harvest time perspective - Charles City Press

 “It’s both,” he said after a brief pause.
 Before we scheduled my ride, Stewart had to scramble to respond to a surprise series of broken parts.

-Later that afternoon, Stewart was expecting a visit from nursing home residents who had farmed their entire lives — for them, a cab ride would be a trip back down memory lane.
+Later that afternoon, Stewart was expecting a visit from nursing home residents who had farmed their entire lives.
+For them, a cab ride would be a trip down memory lane.

+That won’t be the case for much of the growing generations as Iowa’s population shifts.

 The only counties outside of the state’s center that see comparable growth are Linn and Johnson, home to Cedar Rapids and Iowa City.
-Many Iowans, like me, haven’t have grown up watching crop dust swirl through a cab window.
+Most Iowans, like me, haven’t grown up watching crop dust swirl through a combine cab’s window.

 “I think that gets somebody interested when they’re young, when they can go,” Stewart said.
 “It’s nice to watch.
 You kind of forget how in awe you were when something is new and different.”